 So without electricity, it cannot be possible to run this modern age device.
 Electricity is a part of our lives and we cannot ignore it.

 In this post, I am going to discuss what is electricity, how it produces and how it delivered to our homes.
-By this article, you will get a clear idea of electricity.
+In this article, you will get a clear idea of electricity.

 Now, What is Electricity?